jofmi/agentpy/docs/overview.rst

 which makes it compatible to use with statistical packages like `seaborn <https://seaborn.pydata.org/>`_.
 Agentpy further provides the following functions for analysis:

-- :func:`sensitivity_sobol` performs a Sobol sensitivity analysis.
+- :func:`DataDict.calc_sobol` performs a Sobol sensitivity analysis.
 - :func:`Experiment.interactive` generates an interactive widget for parameter variation.
 - :func:`animate` generates an animation that can display output over time.
 - :func:`gridplot` visualizes agent positions on a spatial :class:`Grid`.